 Our sixth grade program offers students a supportive environment in which to be challenged.
-The curriculum features interdisciplinary, project-based courses in the Humanities (History, English, and Theology) and STEM (Science, Technology, Engineering, and Mathematics) that meet for 78 to 83 minutes a day, so that students can actively explore their world and our cultural heritage in depth.
+The curriculum features interdisciplinary, project-based courses in the Humanities (History, English, and Theology) and STEM (Science, Technology, Engineering, and Mathematics) that meet 83 minutes a day, so that students can actively explore their world and our cultural heritage in depth.??

 Each student is issued a Chromebook to facilitate their research, collaborate with their teacher and classmates, and produce artifacts that demonstrate their mastery of the material.